s0lver/Phd-Courses/README.md

-seminars
+Phd Courses
 ========

-Resources for the seminar courses taken at LTI Cinvestav
+Resources for the courses to be taken as part of the PhD at LTI Cinvestav